 I asked the owner Hiroaki Kawakami why he included such historical details in the menu.

 The city of Hiroshima has Otafuku Sauce Co., Ltd., a company that has “grown together with okonomiyaki.”
-Otafuku Sauce built a museum of okonomiyaki, “Wood Egg Okonomiyaki Museum” nearby their office.
-There, they not only have the exhibitions of the culture and history of okonomiyaki, but they also offer okonomiyaki classes and provide information about opening okonomiyaki restaurants.
+Otafuku Sauce built a museum of okonomiyaki—Wood Egg Okonomiyaki Museum—near their office.
+There, they not only have exhibitions about the culture and history of okonomiyaki, but they also offer okonomiyaki classes and provide information about opening okonomiyaki restaurants.
 While providing a place for visitors to learn about okonomiyaki, the Okonomiyaki museum serves as a “home base” that introduces okonomiyaki to people all over Japan and to the rest of the world.

 Layers in okonomiyaki